 However, in a never-before-done move, Commissioner John Erickson then nominated himself for vice chair.
 Commissioner John Altschul seconded Erickson’s nomination.
 When the votes were tallied, Erickson won by a 4-3 split with all the male members of the commission voting for Erickson and all the female members voting for Hoopingarner.

 This is the second time Hoopingarner was bypassed for the vice chair position.
-Last year when the Commission voted on chair and vice chair, Hoopingarner was next in line for vice chair in terms of seniority (she was appointed to the Commission by City Councilmember Lauren Meister in May 2017, six weeks before Bass did), but the commissioners opted to skip her and elected Bass to the vice chair position instead.
+Last year when the Commission voted on chair and vice chair, Hoopingarner was next in line for vice chair in terms of seniority (she was appointed to the Commission by City Councilmember Lauren Meister in May 2017) but the commissioners opted to skip her and elected Bass (who joined in June 2017 as an at-large appointee) to the vice chair position instead.

 Before the nominating process began, Hoopingarner suggested that Carvalheiro and Bass continue for another year as chair and vice chair, respectively.
 However, commission bylaws say the chair cannot serve two consecutive terms.